 Real Property Services (RPS) contracts for the operation of concessions within County-owned facilities, including the following concessionaires in downtown San Luis Obispo:

-- Breaking Bread Bakery, located in the New County Government Center at 1074 Higuera Street in San Luis Obispo, offers a breakfast and lunch menu with a variety of breads, muffins, pastries and cookies.
+- Captain Bill's Subs, located in the New County Government Center at 1074 Higuera Street in San Luis Obispo, offers hot and cold subs, a breakfast menu and a soup-of-the day.

 - The Courthouse Cafe, located inside the County Courthouse Annex Building at 1050 Monterey Street in San Luis Obispo, offers food and beverages to County employees and the public.